Links between Trump associates and Russian officials: Erik Prince

 On April 3, 2017, The Washington Post reported that around January 11, 2017, nine days before Donald Trump's inauguration, Erik Prince, founder of the Blackwater security company, secretly met with an unidentified Russian who was close to Vladimir Putin, in the Seychelles.
 The Trump administration said it was "not aware of any meetings" and said that Prince was not involved in the Trump transition.
 According to U.S., European, and Arab officials, the meeting was arranged by the United Arab Emirates and the purpose was to establish a back-channel link between Trump and Putin.
 The UAE and Trump's associates reportedly tried to convince Russia to limit its support to Iran and Syria.
 Prince also appeared to have close ties to Trump's chief strategist, Stephen Bannon.
 The Seychelles meeting took place after previous meetings in New York between Trump associates and officials from Russia and the Emirates, while official contacts between the Trump administration and Russian agents were coming under close scrutiny from the press and the U.S. intelligence community.
 U.S. officials said the FBI is investigating the Seychelles meeting; the FBI refused to comment.

 Two intelligence officials confirmed to NBC News that the Seychelles meeting took place.
 One of them corroborated The Washington Post's account, but said it is not clear whether the initiative to arrange a meeting came from the UAE or Trump's associates and that no Trump transition people were directly involved.
 A second official said that the meeting was about "Middle East policy, to cover Yemen, Syria, Iraq and Iran", not Russia.

 Prince's spokesperson said, "Erik had no role on the transition team, this is a complete fabrication.
 The meeting had nothing to do with President Trump.
 Why is the so-called under-resourced intelligence community messing around with surveillance of American citizens when they should be hunting terrorists?"
-A senior Trump administration official called the story of a Trump-Putin back-channel "ridiculous".
+A senior Trump administration official called the story of a Trump-Putin back-channel "ridiculous", and White House Press Secretary Sean Spicer said "We are not aware of any meetings and Erik Prince had no role in the transition."

 The New York Times reported on May 19, 2018, that Donald Trump Jr. met with intermediary George Nader, Erik Prince, and Joel Zamel in Trump Tower on August 3, 2016.
 Nader reportedly told Trump Jr. the crown princes of Saudi Arabia and the UAE were eager to help his father win the election, and Zamel pitched a social media manipulation campaign.
 Trump Jr. reportedly responded favorably and Nader subsequently had frequent meetings with Steve Bannon, Michael Flynn and Jared Kushner.
 The Times reported that Prince had arranged the August 2016 meeting; Prince had stated in his November 30, 2017, testimony to the House Intelligence Committee that he had no formal communications or contact, nor any unofficial role, with the Trump campaign.